sanderbrugge/WebApps/README.md

 This is sort of a youtube clone where users can view a public list of available videos, watch a specific video in a detail modal.
 If a user wishes to like, comment or upload a video of his own he has to login or register a new account.

-This app follows the best practices as described in the Angular guidelines and tought me the following:
+This app follows the best practices as described in the Angular guidelines and taught me the following:

 * Create a new Angular Web App,
 * Create a front end and style it with Semantic UI,